bephig/bephig/03_ggplot2/intro-data-viz.md

 Again, you can verify these claims by checking the documentation.

-# Preparing the data for visualizationq
+# Preparing the data for visualization

 Gapminder is unique in that you can call for the data frame without having it exist in your environment (check the panes to see what is